mtwasetku-ui/physioto/src/content/blog/knee-osteoarthritis-home-physiotherapy.md

 ### Pain Education

 Understanding knee osteoarthritis — including why it is painful, why it fluctuates, and what influences it — is a genuinely therapeutic intervention.
 Research shows that people with OA who receive structured pain education have lower pain levels, better function, and are less likely to pursue surgery than those who do not.
-Michael incorporates pain education into every initial consultation.
+Micheal incorporates pain education into every initial consultation.

 ### Manual Therapy